About

 About Neil

-Neil started his career as a Policy Analyst for the Ontario Ministry Finance.
+Neil started his career as a Policy Analyst for the Ontario Ministry of Finance.
 In this role, he conducted research and developed policy advice on securities regulatory policy issues, such as corporate disclosure, market fragmentation, negotiations for a national securities commission, and the proposed rules and agreements of the Ontario Securities Commission.

 After spending a year as a Risk Analyst at the OFA, Neil joined the Corporate Finance Division, the department responsible for the policy and transaction advisory mandate of the agency.
-Over roughly ten years, he assumed successive roles in the department, culminating in the role of Senior Manager, Financial Advisory Services.
-During Neil’s time in Corporate Finance, he advised on and developed policy on high profile issues, such as broader public sector financing, the financing of infrastructure, and the financing and management of
+Over roughly ten years, he assumed successive roles, culminating as Senior Manager, Financial Advisory Services.
+During this time he advised on and developed policy on high-profile issues — broader public sector financing, the financing of infrastructure, and the financing and management of Provincial assets — and led a number of complex, politically sensitive financing transactions.

-Finally, before joining RBC, Neil worked as a Senior Manager in BMO Financial Group’s Financial Strategy and Corporate Treasury areas, where he led a number of business valuation, option
+Before joining RBC, Neil worked as a Senior Manager in BMO Financial Group's Financial Strategy and Corporate Treasury areas, where he led business valuation, option valuation, financial forecasting, funds transfer pricing, funding strategy, and stress testing initiatives.

 Neil holds a Bachelor of Business Administration (BBA) in Finance from York University's Schulich School of Business, as well as an MBA from the University of Toronto's Rotman School of Management.
 He has also completed the Canadian Securities Institute's Canadian Securities Course (CSC).